bryandebourbon/eMusicReader/README.md

 ## AI Mode

-Toggle the brain icon to enable ChatGPT analysis.
-AI mode starts off, so you won't be prompted for an OpenAI API key unless you turn it on in the settings.
+Use the brain dropdown to select a ChatGPT mode.
+Choices include **Technical** analysis, **Fingering** advice, or turning the AI **Off**.
+The icon changes color based on the selected personality.
+AI is off by default so you'll only be asked for an OpenAI API key when enabling one of the modes.

 ## Architecture